typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 ### Strikethrough

-GFM adds syntax to create strikethrough text, which is missing from standard Markdown. <!-- Comment: The same goes for tables, footnotes etc. but you've not mentioned that then. -->
+GFM adds syntax to create strikethrough text, which is missing from standard Markdown.

 `~~Mistaken text.~~` becomes ~~Mistaken text.~~

 ### Emoji :happy:

 Enter emoji with syntax `:smile:`.
+To make it easier, an auto-complete helper will pop up after typing `:` and the start of an emoji name.

-User can trigger auto-complete suggestions for emoji by pressing `ESC` key<!-- it doesn't for me -->, or trigger it automatically after enabling it on preference panel <!--where's that? -->.
-Also, entering UTF-8 emoji characters directly is also supported by going to `Edit` -> `Emoji & Symbols` in the menu bar.
+Entering UTF-8 emoji characters directly is also supported by going to `Edit` -> `Emoji & Symbols` in the menu bar.

 ### Inline Math